Buy Land in France - We Provide Legal Advice

 based on 2 reviews.

-Properties in France need to be registered at the French Land Registry.
-The French tax authorities, namely the French Ministry of Economy and Finance, manage all issues regarding the registration of land in France.
-The official land registration system is available online and it applies to any urban and rural properties.
+Properties bought in France need to be registered at the French Land Registry.
 Our lawyers in France can provide detailed information about the registration process and the necessary documents.
 We can also assist foreign investors who want to buy land in France and request legal advice for formalities imposed.
 Below is information about the legal services we provide to local and foreign citizens in this endeavor.

 The French Cadastre

 The computerised land registry ensures an efficient and secure land registration service.
 The online version of the French Cadastre allows the user to view land and building plots, measure their area, print the plans or order hard-copy versions.
-An archive is also available and it may prove useful for interested individuals.
 Feel free to get in touch with our French lawyers if you want to buy land in France.

 Interested in buying a property in France?
 Our specialists can offer you specialized legal advice to benefit from a simple and fast process.
 There are no restrictions regarding the acquisition of residential properties, lands, houses, villas, or hotels, as long as they are not owned by the state.
 The sale-purchase contract is the most important document in this real estate transaction and can be drawn up by one of our French lawyers.
 All documents will be analyzed to guarantee that you will buy a property without problems.